 This is a flat dollar amount, or percentage of the balance transfer amount, charged by a credit card company to transfer a balance from one credit card to another.
 Credit card companies typically charge around 3% to 5% of the balance transfer amount or a minimum of $5 (whichever is greater).

 A cash advance is an advance of funds from your credit card account, generally via ATM withdrawal or convenience check (see below).
 A cash advance is typically more expensive than a regular transaction because of fees or the higher APR that comes along with it (see the APR section for more information).

 This is a check issued by your credit card company and linked to your credit card account that you can use for cash advances or purchases, though both uses are generally more expensive than standard transactions (see the Cash advance section for more information).

 This is a fee that a credit card issuer may require you to pay annually to use its credit card.
 Some credit card issuers waive the annual fee for the first year as an introductory offer, while other cards do not waive the annual fee at all.

 A cash advance fee is a fee charged when you use your credit card to withdraw money from an ATM or cash a convenience check.

 Foreign transaction fee

-This is a surcharge placed on your credit card bill when you make any purchase that must be processed through a foreign bank or is in a foreign currency.
-The fee is typically around 3 percent of your bill.
+A foreign transaction fee is a surcharge placed on your credit card bill when you make any purchase that must be processed through a foreign bank or is in a foreign currency.
+The fee is typically around 3% of your bill.